THC Test Strips

 Tetrahydrocannabinol is the psychoactive chemical compound found in the marijuana plant.
 This chemical compound is detectable in human urine specimens for as long as 13 days following ingestion.

-As many states move to legalize the medical and recreational use of cannabis, there is an increasing need for rapid, reliable THC test solutions in the workplace, as part of road traffic safety strategies, by court order, and also in rehabilitation where total abstinence is required.
+As many states move to legalize the medical and recreational use of cannabis, there is an increasing need for rapid, reliable THC Test Strips solutions in the workplace, as part of road traffic safety strategies, by court order, and also in rehabilitation where total abstinence is required.

-Immunoassay THC urine test strips are rapid results cannabis tests that offer a qualitative ‘positive’ or ‘negative’ result within five minutes of testing a human urine specimen.
+Immunoassay THC Test Strips are rapid results cannabis tests that offer a qualitative ‘positive’ or ‘negative’ result within five minutes of testing a human urine specimen.
 Reliable within 99% accuracy, THC urine test strips are recommended for random testing programs where there is no margin for error.
 False-positives are a rare occurrence with THC test strips and there is no reliable way for donors to cheat the test.

-Ingesting marijuana in any way has a significant affect on memory, movement, concentration, coordination, thinking, sensory perception, and time perception.
-Although increasingly used in therapeutic settings for the treatment of pain and other symptoms, these side effects make marijuana use undesirable in workplaces that require adherence to safety or wherein employees are responsible for the safety of others.
+Ingesting marijuana in any way has a significant effect on. memory, movement, concentration, coordination, thinking, sensory perception, and time perception.
+Although increasingly used in therapeutic settings for the treatment of pain and other symptoms.
+These side effects make marijuana use undesirable in workplaces.
+That requires adherence to safety or wherein employees are responsible for the safety of others.

-Urine tests for marijuana may be used to monitor for drug abuse or compliance with drug use policies.
-A cannabis test is typically included in standard panel drug tests in the workplace, in governments, and in clinical and rehabilitation settings.
+Urine tests for marijuana may use to monitor for drug abuse or compliance with drug use policies.
+A cannabis test typically included in standard panel drug tests in the workplace, in governments.
+In clinical and rehabilitation settings.
 THC tests are also used to ensure compliance with court orders and to test impairment following an accident.

-THC urine tests are limited in terms of detection times in that they are unable to test for current intoxication.
-THC metabolites are produced by the liver long after consumption of marijuana, but they remain in the system and can be detected in urine specimens for as long as 13 days.
+THC urine tests limited in terms of detection times in that.
+They are unable to test for current intoxication.
+THC metabolites produced by the liver long after consumption of marijuana.
+But they remain in the system and can detected in urine specimens for as long as 13 days.

-When THC is metabolized, it forms at least 80 different metabolites that can be detected in a human urine specimen as they are gradually released over the course of up to 13 days.
-The cutoff concentration for THC and its metabolites is based on SAMHSA standards and is expressed as nanograms per milliliter (ng/ml).
-Urine tests for marijuana are highly sensitive to any variations in those levels and are predetermined at 50 ng/ml.
+When THC metabolized, it forms at least 80 different metabolites.
+That can detected in a human urine specimen.
+As they gradually released over the course of up to 13 days.
+The cutoff concentration for THC.
+Its metabolites based on SAMHSA standards and expressed as nanograms per milliliter (NG/ml).
+Urine tests for marijuana are highly sensitive to any variations in those levels.
+They predetermined at 50 NG/ml.

-A sample urine specimen must be collected from the donor for testing.
-When the urine specimen is ready for testing, the operator will remove the THC test strip from the protective packaging.
+A sample urine specimen must collected from the donor for testing.
+When the urine specimen is ready for testing.
+The operator will remove the THC test strip from the protective packaging.

 Do not touch the strip membrane.
 Bacteria from hands and surfaces may contaminate the testing strip and invalidate results.

-A negative result is indicated by one colored band in the control region, and one colored band in the test region.
+A negative result indicated by one colored band in the control region.
+One colored band in the test region.
 A negative result indicates that the specimen does not reach the cutoff levels.